Mujadded/pose-detect-raspberry-pi/readme.md

 2. **Local Pose Detection**: A command-line script that captures video from a camera and displays it using OpenCV.
 It also performs pose detection on the video feed, displaying the detected poses in a graphical window.

+## Hardware and Software Requirements

+To run this project, you will need the following hardware and software:

+**Hardware:**
+- Raspberry Pi 4 (2GB or higher recommended)
+- Coral USB Accelerator
+- A compatible USB-C power supply for the Raspberry Pi
+- microSD card (16GB or higher)
+- Raspberry Pi Camera Module v3

+**Software:**
+- Raspberry Pi OS (Raspbian version: 11 (bullseye) - 64)

+## Real-Time Pose Detection on Raspberry Pi 4

+This code is optimized for real-time execution on a Raspberry Pi 4.
+The Raspberry Pi 4, with its improved processing power and memory, is capable of running the pose detection model with acceptable frame rates for real-time applications.

+The use of the Coral USB Accelerator helps accelerate the pose detection process, making it suitable for real-time performance.
+The code has been fine-tuned to take advantage of the hardware capabilities of the Raspberry Pi 4 and the Coral USB Accelerator, ensuring smooth and efficient pose detection.

 ## Installation

 To run this code, you need to set up your Python environment and install the necessary dependencies.
 You can do this by creating a virtual environment and installing the required packages listed in the `requirements.txt` file.